Secteur Automotive Eurogroup Consulting

 Consequently, the automobile sector must respond to these issues by offering ever more innovative products that reflect these new consumer habits and expectations.

 European manufacturing plants have been affected by a recurring problem of overproduction for over a decade and must now adapt to shrinking sales volumes due to the 2007 crisis.
 This industry requirement is to be added to another: the development of industrial capacities (manufacturing and even R&D) that are as close as possible to new customers' market in emerging countries such as China (now the world’s biggest market), Latin America, India, and Russia.
-This entails finding a better combination of manufacturing-cost benchmarks for a broader product range (low-cost, low-end, niche and high-end vehicles).
+This entails finding an improved combination of manufacturing-cost benchmarks for a broader product range (low-cost, low-end, niche and high-end vehicles).

 Players in the sector are therefore forced to conduct strategic analyses to explore key locations and global level industrial choices, which will significantly affect their mid-term performance.